 Keep the data range as default.

-You can download both page level data and post level data to get a better accuracy of your FB page insights however, you will have to download both these data separately by selecting the options one by one.
+You can download both page-level data and post-level data to get a better accuracy of your FB page insights however, you will have to download both these data separately by selecting the options one by one.

-Although there are various metrics used for measuring the FB insights for your business growth, but we will discuss about the most remarkable metrics in terms of their ratios, which are used for monitoring and tracking down the performance of FB pages.
+Although there are various metrics used for measuring the FB insights for your business growth, we will discuss the most remarkable metrics in terms of their ratios, which are used for monitoring and tracking down the performance of FB pages.
 Let us know why these ratios are important and how we can measure them.

-Reach is the only metric that provides the gist of the performance of the post whereas Consumer is the metric that helps to evaluate the number of users who saw or click anywhere on your post in the form of like, share, comment, like click, video play expand comments, click profile of commentator etc. The ratio of consumers to the total reach reveals the influence of your content over the visitors of your Facebook page.
+Reach is the only metric that provides the gist of the performance of the post whereas Consumer is the metric that helps to evaluate the number of users who saw or click anywhere on your post in the form of like, share, comment, like click, video play expand comments, click the profile of commentator, etc. The ratio of consumers to the total reach reveals the influence of your content over the visitors of your Facebook page.